 Do People You Respect Like Me?

 I hope so, but you’d have to ask them.
 About half of my clients find me through word-of-mouth referrals.
-You can always look up my recommendations on LinkedIn.
+I have a few testimonials on my About page, and you can always look up my recommendations on LinkedIn.